DrishtiShrrrma/huggingface-audio-course/unit1/README.md

 # Audio Channels

 1. Channel:
-2. Mono: has a single channel of audio.
+2. Mono: has a single channel of audio --> apt for speech recognition or music genre classification
-3. Stereo: contains two separate channels of audio, typically one for the left and one for the right.
+3. Stereo: contains two separate channels of audio, typically one for the left and one for the right ---> tasks that require an understanding of the spatial location of sound sources, like sound source localization or certain types of sound scene analysis
+4.

 # Binaural